arierie/pageloader/README.md

-# pageloader
+# PageLoader
-PageLoader is a simple android library for loading page with easy customization.Built by [Arie Ridwansyah](https://github.com/arieridwan8).
+PageLoader is a simple android library for loading page with easy customization.
+Built by [Arie Ridwansyah](https://github.com/arieridwan8).
 ## Setup
 Add __PageLoader__ to your dependencies block:
 ```groovy